Ralph Breaks the Internet is not just another trite exploitation of current Internet culture. It is far more.

 Ralph’s lame attempt to build Vanellope a new race track results in critical damage of the steering wheel for Sugar Rush, which in turn brings on the possibility of the game being shut down for good.
 To save Sugar Rush, the two best friends decide to check out the Internet using the new WiFi system installed by Mr. Litwak.
 Once online, the duo is dazzled by the many, MANY possibilities of the Net, and swiftly sucked into a money quest to buy a new steering wheel.
 Another problem then arises when Vanellope discovers what she feels to be a potential new home.
 On the other hand, simple-minded Ralph just wants to get everything over with and return to his arcade.

 One of the great things about movies is that you really never know what you’d get.
 Yeah, it’s exactly like chocolates, as someone’s mommy famously said 20 over years ago.

-In short, I think Ralph Breaks the Internet is probably be the best animated feature I’ve watched this year; yeah, I feel it’s even better than Incredibles 2.
+Long story short, I think Ralph Breaks the Internet is the best animated feature I’ve watched this year; yeah, I feel it’s even better than Incredibles 2.
 This is a comedy that doesn’t just make you laugh.
-It strongly encourages you to reconsider what you have laughed about too
+It strongly encourages you to reconsider what you have laughed about too.

 Check out my other snappy movie reviews.